Climate Information and Services are Helping Vulnerable Countries Adapt to Climate Change

 • save their fishing equipment, properties and infrastructure;

-• prevent their fishermen to go to the lake during unfavourable and dangerous weather conditions.
+• prevent their fishermen from going to the lake during unfavourable and dangerous weather conditions.

-In Uganda, 80 per cent of their population is depended on rain-fed agriculture.
-Climate change makes it harder to predict weather patterns and as a result, places the livelihoods of Uganda farmers at risk.
+In Uganda, 80 per cent of the population depends on rain-fed agriculture.
+Climate change makes it harder to predict weather patterns and, as a result, places the livelihoods of Uganda farmers at risk.

-Sierra Leone’s 3-day non-stop rain in August 2017 has triggered a mudslide that killed 500 people and displaced over 4 thousand residents.
-In addition to erratic climatic events in recent years, the country has experienced droughts, sea-level rise, and increased humidity making them one of the most vulnerable countries in Africa.
+Sierra Leone’s three days of nonstop rain in August 2017 triggered a mudslide that killed 500 people and displaced over 4,000 residents.
+In addition to erratic climatic events in recent years, the country has experienced droughts, sea-level rise, and increased humidity, making it one of the most vulnerable countries in Africa.

-Through the UNDP supported climate informant and early warning systems project, they have installed eight Automatic Weather Stations (AWS) that provides real-time climate data that allows meteorologist to create short to medium and long-term forecasts.
-Government and the public can use this information for disaster management, help farmers, protect businesses, and protect recent development gains.
+Through the UNDP-supported climate informant and early warning systems project, they have installed eight Automatic Weather Stations (AWS), which provide real-time climate data and allow meteorologists to create short—to medium-term and long-term forecasts.
+Government and the public can use this information for disaster management, to help farmers, to protect businesses, and to protect recent development gains.

-The website provides more case studies on the usefulness and efficiency of climate information and early warning systems on the lives and livelihood of those most vulnerable to climate change.
+The website provides more case studies on the usefulness and efficiency of climate information and early warning systems on the lives and livelihoods of those most vulnerable to climate change.

-It allows them to make informed decisions and adapt to climate change, reduce their vulnerability while allowing them to build resilience against climate extremes.
+It allows them to make informed decisions and adapt to climate change, reducing their vulnerability and building resilience against climate extremes.

 Information is Power (19 March 2020).
 UNDP Climate.
 Retrieved from https://undp-adaptation.exposure.co/world-met-day-2020